-For a while now, the car has always been the first choice when it comes to designing individual mobility.
-Due to increasing ecological and economic challenges, however, new concepts are needed – namely those that are multimodal and intermodal, digitally integrated and, in the best case, without fossil fuel.
-In this context, local public transport as one of the key players in rural regions is particularly in demand, as efficient local mobility is a key factor for regions and has a direct effect on their attractiveness as a business location and quality of life for its citizens.
+For a long time, the car was the means of choice when it came to individual mobility.
+However, with the growing ecological and economic challenges, new concepts are needed – ones that are multi- and intermodal, digitally networked and, ideally, post-fossil.
+As one of the key players in rural regions, public transport in particular is in demand here, as efficient mobility provision is a key location factor for regions and has a direct impact on their attractiveness as a business location and the (local) quality of life.

-The further development of demand-oriented mobility is central to solving these challenges.
-In rural areas in particular, flexible app-based (“on-demand”) mobility services can close gaps in public transport, which is vital for maintaining services of general interest.
+The further development of demand-oriented mobility services can be a key to solving these challenges.
+In rural areas in particular, app-based flexible (“on-demand”) mobility services can close gaps in public transport services, which are important for the provision of a functioning public service.

-The survey made clear that the vast majority of the population is generally open to flexible forms of public transport and that digital bookings would not be an obstacle.
-In very rural areas, however, giving up a second car is more realistic than completely renouncing the use of the car.
-For transport companies, it would also become more financially appealing as soon as such mobility services operate autonomously, as this would result in greater savings in personnel costs and solve the issue of low personnel capacities.
+The survey made it clear that the vast majority of the population is generally open to flexible forms of public transport and that digital booking would not be an obstacle.
+In very rural areas, however, turning away from a second car is more realistic than giving up the car altogether.
+It will also be financially interesting for transport companies if such forms of service can operate autonomously in the near to medium term, partly because personnel costs and availability can be better regulated in this way.

-aconium prepared and summarised the results of the survey in a comprehensive study.
+aconium GmbH has prepared and summarized the results of the survey in a study.
 Click here for the study:

 https://www.mobil-opr.de/images/pdf/210526_Studie_OPR_final-neu.pdf